 Flume Gorge State Park is a beautiful, short hike that’s worth seeing, but before you go there, read what my friends and I found out when we visited so you have a safe experience:

-Our 7 day eastern Canada trip there took place last year and it was one of the stops along the way to Gros Morne National Park, the original end goal destination we set.
+Our eastern Canada road trip there took place last year and it was one of the stops along the way to Gros Morne National Park, the original end goal destination we set.
 The first stop on the way there was Flume Gorge though and:

 Here’s 10 things we found out about Flume Gorge State Park: